lukaszmadrzynski/Website-Update/content/pages/why-us.md

         title: Handcrafted Itineraries
         tagline: ''
         subtitle: ''
-        text: "Our\_Yunnan ecotour itineraries\_are carefully designed to showcase the best of\_Northwest Yunnan and China, including off-te-beaten-track destinations and unique cultural encounters.
+        text: "Our\_Yunnan itineraries\_are carefully designed to showcase the best of\_Northwest Yunnan and China, including off-te-beaten-track destinations and unique cultural encounters.
 We prioritize quality and authentic experiences for your\_travel in China.\n"
         image:
           type: ImageBlock
           url: /images/Handcrafted.jpg